Short Answer (quick read):

 A VPS is a virtual server that is basically the same as a physical server.
 In most cases, you choose an operating system with a cloud host, the resources you need and then you can log in immediately and get started on your server.

-With VPS you don’t have that problem.
-With a VPS you always have access to the resources you pay for.
+With a Virtual Private Server you don’t have that problem.
+You always have access to the resources you pay for.

 Similarity: with a VPS and VPC you have little or no trouble from other users.